MorganConrad/serviceworkers/03_fetch/README.md

 **Downsides**  Slower, since always takes a time hit connecting to network.

+### Various Hybrids
+ - cache-first for assets, but network-first for html
+   - single listener or multiple?
+ - fetch only small changing parts and render/template client-side (see next exercise)

 ### See also - things to do in a real situation.

  - `shouldCacheThis()` : not all content should be cached
- - `shouldHandleFetch()` : some content should just use the default fetch.
+ - `shouldHandleFetch()` : some content (e.g. offsite) should just use the default fetch.